Exploring the different homeschooling approaches is a good place to begin if you’re just starting your homeschool adventure.

 • Guided discovery that includes the study of nature, music, and art

-There are no textbooks, tests, or quizzes with the Charlotte Mason approach.
+Unlike many other homeschool styles, there are no textbooks, tests, or quizzes with the Charlotte Mason approach.
 Instead, innovative learning tools like copywork and narration are used.

 Karen Andreola’s book, A Charlotte Mason Companion, is one of the most trusted and referred-to books on this method.
 Another book to check out is Susan Schaeffer Macaulay’s For the Children’s Sake.
 Miss Mason’s original writings and many additional resources are available on the Simply Charlotte Mason website.